Canada Dental Care Plan and T4 Reporting for Employers

 Overview of the Canada Dental Care Plan

-The Canada Dental Benefit Program operates similar to a regular insurance plan aimed at covering a portion of dental expenses for eligible individuals.
-These are typically offered as part of employee compensation packages, and the plans vary in coverage depending on the employer's chosen provider and negotiated terms.
+Many employers offer health and dental insurance as part of employee compensation packages; the plans vary in coverage depending on the employer's chosen provider and negotiated terms.
 Covered services often include routine check-ups, cleanings, fillings, and more extensive procedures like root canals or orthodontic treatments.

 The Federal Budget for 2023 included plans to create a permanent dental program for Canadians: the Canada Dental Care Plan (CDCP).
-The plan is expected to complete its rollout by 2025.
+Many Canadians are already eligible to apply and the plan is expected to complete its rollout by 2025.
 Sunlife has been awarded the contract to create the foundation of the CDCP.

 Dental Care Providers